Guenterc94/Horiseon-Inc/README.md

 # Horiseon-Inc

 ## Purpose
-Horiseon's main website page that offers resources on search engine optimization, online reputation management, and social media marketing.
+This is my challenge 1 assignment; A code refactoring of Horiseon's main website page that offers resources on search engine optimization, online reputation management, and social media marketing.
+The source code given was edited to make this website more accessible.

 ## Built With
 * HTML